alexandrainst/fresco-stat/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you want to help out developing new features for FRESCO-stat or fix a bug you've stumbled upon, it may be done as follows:
+If you want to help out developing new features for FRESCO-dk.alexandra.fresco.stat or fix a bug you've stumbled upon, it may be done as follows:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/MyFeature`)